lurifaxel/moonlander/README.md

 - **← / →**: Rotate (with momentum)
 - **R**: Restart round
 - **H**: Toggle debug/tuning overlay (if enabled in code)
+- **Esc**: Return to the main menu (or back to the editor when testing custom levels)

+### Level editor
+Choose **Create Level** on the start menu to enter the editor:
+- **Left-click & drag**: sculpt the ground contour in realtime.
+- **Scroll wheel**: cycle the active placement between spawn point and landing zone.
+- **Click** (without dragging): place the currently selected object.
+- **R**: spawn the lander to test your custom level.
+- **Esc**: leave test mode back to editing, or exit the editor to the start menu.
+- **Hold Alt + drag**: carve terrain away to sculpt caverns and overhangs; release Alt to add material again.
+- Landing pads snap to the surface you click—even under overhangs—so you can build cavern pads.

 ## Gameplay rules
 - Land while **over the pad**, roughly upright, and below speed thresholds.
 On success, you’ll see confetti and a glowing pad.
 Press **R** for the **next level** (terrain regenerates).